 Connecting with Wireless - Students, Staff and Faculty

-This is a new system and connecting the first time, especially if your computer is not up-to-date with the latest operating system patches and antivirus definitions can be complicated.
-Call 503-768-7225 or stop by the IT Help Desk in the Watzek Library if you need assistance.
+Connecting the first time, especially if your computer is not up-to-date with the latest operating system patches and antivirus definitions can be complicated.
+Call 503-768-7225 or stop by the IT Service Desk in the Watzek Library if you need assistance.

 Connecting with Ethernet